dxos/dxos/docs/docs/specs/v0/ui-system.md

 ## Aurora X
 > Other big pieces that are congruent with Aurora and separately packaged. e.g.: aurora-composer, aurora-datagrid.
+> These are always provided in pure form, and with an "optional" ECHO adapter if necessary.
 @dxos/aurora-*
 packages/ui/aurora-*